danielstocks/lizard/RULES.md

 At the end of the round, each player counts the number of tricks won.

-- If a player won the same number of tricks as estimated, they get 20 points,
-- plus 10 points for each trick won.
-For example: A player estimated and won 5
-- tricks, they get 70 points (20 + 50).
+If a player won the same number of tricks as estimated, they get 20 points,plus 10 points for each trick won.
+For example: A player estimated and won 5 tricks, they get 70 points (20 + 50).

-- If a player didn't match their estimation, they get minus 10 points for the
-- difference between their estimation and number of tricks won.
-For example: A
-- player estimated 5 tricks, but only won 3, they get -20 points (5 - 3 = 2 x
+If a player didn't match their estimation, they get minus 10 points for the difference between their estimation and number of tricks won.
+For example: A player estimated 5 tricks, but only won 3, they get -20 points (5 - 3 = 2 x 10)
-- 10)

 The score for each player during a round is subtracted/added to their existing score from previous rounds.
 Each player starts the first round with a score of